kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 **WMS**

-The following requests are used to *create/delete* downscaled coverages which are used for WMS pyramids feature.
+The following requests are used to *create/delete* downscaled coverages.
+Internally they are used for efficient zooming in/out in WMS, and downscaling when using the scale() function in WCPS or scaling extension in WCS.

 * ``InsertScaleLevel``: create a downscaled collection for a specific coverage and given level; e.g. to create a downscaled coverage